Read Psalm 73

 But as for me, I almost lost my foot.
 My feet slipping, and I was almost gone.
 For I envied the proud when I saw them prosper despite their wickedness.
 They seem to live such painless lives; their bodies are so healthy and strong.
 They don't have trouble like other people; they're not plagued with problems like everyone else.
 They wear pride like a jeweled necklace and clothe themselves with cruelty.
 These fat cats have everything their hearts could ever wish for!
 They scoff and speak only evil; in their pride they seek to crush others.
 They boast against the very heavens, and their words strut throughout the earth.
 Psalm 73:2-9 NLT

 God does not give favor to the wicked.
 We know this is true.
 But sometimes life feels unfair, right?
 Like maybe those who don’t follow God have more fun, more stuff, an easier life on earth.
 Of course, God cares about our lives here, but His focus is so much bigger than any of us can ever understand.
-He sees us now, on earth, and He see us into eternity with Him.
+He sees us now, on earth, and He sees us into eternity with Him.

 Of course, these “wicked, proud, cruel, fat cats” do not have it all together.
 Life isn’t easy for anyone.
 Why is it that we see the grass is greener on the other side?
 The “woe is me” life is hard as a believer, the God-asks-too-much-of-me attitude.
 Does it seem that non-believers have more good stuff?
 More fame and fortune?
 More of the good things in life?
 Does it seem like they get sick less often?
 Do they suffer less?